JellyTitan/ErgoDonk-Zero/README.md

 * Add mur3xx to the BOM after validating the Solenoid circuit
 * Improve the key outlines
 * Add a "letter" indicator per key?
 (Can this be tied to schematic variables?)
+* move the knob column up a tiny bit, keep hitting it with my thumb.
 * Fix 'pad nub' on main switch footprint
+* Consider changing pad connections on Polygons to 'Solid' - might be a bit harder to solder, but leads to better connections.
+* Add note about jumper jig in build guide.

 ![pad nub](images/pad_nub.png)